nervosbook/book/content/book/en/public-chain.md

 Public chain is about trust, a new way people interact with each other.

 Trust is what required for the world to run.
 In old time, many people never stepped out their village, so they only needed to trust some other individuals, say family members or friends.
 Today, people are collaboration in a state or global level, which means we often work with strangers, so we've switched from trusting individuals to trusting large organizations, say banks or big companies.
-But public blockchain inspired people to foresee a future where we don't need to trust people or organizations but to trust computers and math.
+But public blockchain inspired people foresee a future where we don't need to trust people or organizations but to trust computers and math.

 Public blockchain is there for everyone.
 It is built by everyone, owned by everyone, governed by everyone, and used by everyone.
 It is trust worthy because the data security is protected by the consensus of many people who don't know each other.